SenseNet/docs.sensenet.com/content/concepts/basics/02-content-tree.md

 # Structured storage of content

 The tree structure lets you organize and group your content easily by creating separate subtrees.
-It is not only important because of the possibility to configure content accessibility for different types of users on different parts of the tree, but also because of the inheritance of data like content types, underlying business logic, metadata field configurations, and settings.
+It is not only important because of the possibility to configure content accessibility for different types of users on different parts of the tree, but also because of the inheritance of data like underlying business logic of content types, metadata field configurations and settings.

 This kind of data storage makes it possible to store content of multiple different projects (public website, intranet, document management app, etc.) in one repository.
 By creating multiple subtrees with folders or workspaces, you can build up custom content structures, while every subtree can have its own permission settings, roles, and configurations with regards to who can access it and what it will be used for.